Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 - Water shoes or sturdy sandals (rocks and rough mineral floor)

-- Snacks (granola bars, fruit, the comedores food is good but kids may need a 10:30 snack)
+- Snacks (granola bars, fruit - the comedores are good but kids may need a 10:30 snack)

 - Quick-dry travel towels